-Not all gay or bisexual men have anal sex - but if you do, then the impact of erection problems will depend on whether you are a top, bottom or either.
+Not all gay or bisexual men have anal sex - but if you do, then the impact of erection problems will depend on whether you are a 'top', 'bottom' or both.

-To be the active partner (top) during anal sex you normally need a strong erection, so erection problems can be a particular issue.
+To be the active partner ('top') during anal sex you normally need a strong erection, so erection problems can be a particular issue.
 You could try using a constriction ring around the base of your penis together with another treatment like PDE5 inhibitor tablets, to help keep your erection hard enough for anal sex.
 You can buy constriction rings online or from most sex shops.